 - A discussion of the research, the limitations of the current research, reasonableness of any assumptions made, possibilities of future work/studies that should be conducted, etc.

-- In addition to the 3 pages (or 20 slides) with the main content you should have:
+- In addition to the 3 page paper, you should have:

-- A separate title page (or title slide) which includes: The title of the project and a one-paragraph abstract (summary) of the entire project with recommended length of no more than 150 words.
+- A separate title page which includes: The title of the project and a one-paragraph abstract of the entire project with recommended length of no more than 150 words.
 Nothing else should be on the title page!

-- References should be listed at the end of the report and do not count against the 3 page / 20 slide limit.
+- References should be listed at the end of the paper and do not count against the 3 page limit.

-3. (Optional) You may include up to 5 additional pages of information about your project in an appendix (as part of the single uploaded file),this could include secondary analysis results, charts/tables, etc. The optional appendix may be reviewed by judges at their discretion, if questions arise when reading the 3 page/20 slide paper.
+3. (Optional) You may include up to 5 additional pages of information about your project in an appendix (as part of the single uploaded file).
+This could include secondary analysis results, charts/tables, etc. The optional appendix may be reviewed by judges at their discretion, if questions arise when reading the 3 page paper.
 There is no guarantee of this additional review; thus no information deemed critical to the evaluation of your project should be included in the Appendix.

-Example Submission #1: You might submit a 4.5 page Word document that is consists of the title page, 3 pages of text/graphs and half page of references.
+Example Submission: You might submit a 4.5 page Word document that consists of the title page, 3 pages of text/graphs, and a half page of references.